Guilandina bonduc: Distribution and habitat

 Guilandina bonduc has a pantropical distribution.
 It typically grows near the coast, in scrub, on sand dunes and on the upper shore.
 It also occurs inland, in lowland secondary forest and disturbed areas near villages; this may be the result of the seed being accidentally dropped after being transported for medical purposes or for use as counters in board games.
 The seeds are buoyant and retain their viability in both fresh and sea water, enabling them to disperse to new coastal locations.
 When washed up on the shore, they are sometimes known as sea pearls.

 Uses

-Nodules on the plant's roots contain symbiotic bacteria that fixes nitrogen.
+Nodules on the plant's roots contain symbiotic bacteria that fix nitrogen.
 This is used as a nutrient by the vine and also benefits other plants growing in close proximity.
+It is a popular local ornamental plant in Malaysia.

 This plant has been used in traditional medicine.
-The seeds have tonic and antipyretic properties and the bark and leaves have been used to lower fevers.
+The seeds have tonic and antipyretic properties and the bark and leaves have been used likewise.
+The root can be pounded to remedy caterpillar stings, it can be boiled and its broth drank to regulate menstruation.
 An oil extracted from the seeds has been used in cosmetics and for treating discharges from the ear.

+Tongans make the hard seeds (talatala 'amoa) into leis or play with them like marbles; its spiky leaves and stems are used in fruit bat snares.